me

 • The shortest path to scientific understanding involves a blend of both theory and empirics, on both clean toy models and real messy systems.

-In the past, I’ve also worked on game theory and computational complexity theory.
+I’ve also worked on game theory and computational complexity theory.

 bedelman@g.harvard.edu | Google Scholar